dgl1797/MoeLia/README.md

     - number of population
     - ...
   - MPT
-    - objective functions served as a vector
+    - objective functions : served as a vector of Function Julia type
-    - bounds consisting of a vector
+    - bounds : consisting of a vector of Tuples where the first element represents the lower bound and the second the upper one
-    - params for optional parameters
+    - params : for optional parameters

 - MoeLia algorithms : logical component exposing the MAT (MoeLia Algorithm Type) that allows to define several parameters related to itself.